haade-administrator/haade.fr/_posts/en/2023-05-30-2023-05-30-test-remote-loratap-magnetic-zigbee-action-scene.md

 In ZHA no integration problems, the remote control is as for Zigbee2mqtt recognized as Tuya TS044

-{% picture posts/{{page.guid}}/integration-loratap-telecommande-ts044-zha-homeassistant.png --alt remote control SS9400ZB-YA zigbee 3.0 loratap 4 buttons in zha under homeassistant--img width="940" height="28" %}
+{% picture posts/{{page.guid}}/integration-loratap-telecommande-ts044-zha-homeassistant.png --alt remote control SS9400ZB-YA zigbee 3.0 loratap 4 buttons in zha under homeassistant --img width="940" height="28" %}

 On the other hand, no action sensors instead of 4 battery diagnostic entities.